 - Has a Board of Directors, strategic plan, policies and procedures, and active committees.

-- Submit an annual review or independent audit to the PA Bureau of Charitable Organizations and has done so for the past three fiscal years.
+- Submits an annual review or independent audit to the PA Bureau of Charitable Organizations and has done so for the past three fiscal years.

 Awarded annually in March:

 - Letter of Inquiry due January 15; Full Application (following LOI approval) due February 1